 To find out more see National Environmental Standard for Plantation Forestry [Ministry for Primary Industries website].

 Proposal to charge for monitoring permitted activities under the proposed NES

-The Government is consulting on a proposal to include provisions for councils to charge for monitoring permitted activities under the proposed National Environmental Standard for Plantation Forestry.
+The Government is proposing to include provisions for councils to charge for monitoring permitted activities under the proposed National Environmental Standard for Plantation Forestry.

-For more information on the proposal and to have your say, go to the Ministry for Primary Industries consultation webpage.
+For more information on the proposal see the Ministry for Primary Industries consultation webpage.

-The consultation closes at 5pm on Friday 16 June 2017.
+The consultation closed at 5pm on Friday 16 June 2017.

 Find out more